-During the refugee crisis Virpal Singh, our founder, was volunteering in Stockholm with communication was a problem, and teams found it hard to locate interpreters.
+During the refugee crisis Virpal Singh, our founder, was volunteering in Stockholm, where communication was a problem, and volunteer teams found it hard to locate interpreters.
 Often, they resorted to standing on chairs and shouting out the language they needed to interpret.

 That is how the Tolk.se idea was born.
 Virpal saw that technology could be used to connect volunteers and refugees, addressing social justice by ensuring equitable access to services.

 As he developed the idea, it became clear there were inefficiencies elsewhere, too.
 By building a paperless platform that automates slow processes, he could solve many of the problems inherent in the client-agency-translator interface.

 Designed with scalability in mind, our systems are fast, powerful and can be integrated with our clients’ existing technology.